 Here is the easiest way to convert JSON data to an Excel file using Python and Pandas:

 In this section, the problem will be briefly formulated.
-Now, although we can work with data using only Python and its packages, we might collaborate with people that want to work in Excel.
-It is, of course, true that Microsoft Excel is packed with features to keep and organize tabular data.
-Furthermore, it might also be easier to get an overview of the data in Excel.
+Although we can work with data using only Python and its packages, we might collaborate with people who want to work in Excel.
+It is true that Microsoft Excel is packed with features to keep and organize tabular data.
+Furthermore, getting an overview of the data in Excel might also be easier.
 Now, a lot of open data resources are storing data in a variety of different file formats.
 But sometimes, we might find out that the data is stored in the JSON format only.
 In some cases, we might want to obtain data from JSON and save it to Excel and send it to our collaborators.
-Now, in other cases, we just want to explore data ourselves, as mentioned before, using Excel.
+In other cases, we just want to explore data using Excel, as mentioned before.

-Despite it is possible to import JSON to Excel with Microsoft Excel itself, the optimal way is automating the conversion by importing data from JSON to Excel worksheets programmatically.
+Despite it is possible to import JSON to Excel with Microsoft Excel itself, the optimal way is to automate the conversion by importing data from JSON to Excel worksheets programmatically.
 Especially, if we already know Python.

 In this section, you will learn what you need to have installed to convert JSON data to Excel files.

-Obviously, to follow this guide you will need to have Python, requests, and Pandas installed.
+Obviously, to follow this guide, you must have Python, requests, and Pandas installed.
 Secondly, and not that obvious maybe, you will also need to install the package openpyxl.
 This package is what will be used, by Pandas, to create Excel files (e.g., .xlsx).